eric-pedersen/mixed-effect-gams/paper_outline.md

 * when there are hidden parameters that lead to a "multi-modal" global function; if there are multiple underlying groups that each have their own mean function (say, one function for males and one for females) the mean function derived from averaging across tha hidden variation will not represent any of the hidden groupings well.

 ## Worked examples

 * Walleye recruitment: A data set of roughly 100 lakes with walleye recruitment (counts of young of year) time series sampled irregularly for each lake from 1989 onward.
 Use the "fs" method to derive how recruitment has changed over time globally, and how it varies between lakes
 * Walleye age structure: A smaller data set (a subset of the recruitment lakes) where counts of adults at multiple lengths were taken, as part of a population estimate.
 Use this technique to measure the mean age structure across all lakes, how it's changed over time, and how much inter-lake variation there is.
-* Noah: time-series of bat virus antibody prevalence over time, for multiple cohorts of bats over their first year, which reveals the seasonality of when they are exposed to a virus
+* Noam: time-series of bat virus antibody prevalence over time, for multiple cohorts of bats over their first year, which reveals the seasonality of when they are exposed to a virus

 **GLS:** _we're going to have be somewhat careful when fitting time series to not allow (or warn users) too complex smooth terms unless we explicitly account for residual temporal autocorrelation.
 This really depends on how much data is available and how strong any autocorrelation is.
 Thinking about the examples, unless they are quite hi-res I doubt this will be an issue._

+**DLM**: _I'm experimenting with these in some spatial models I'm working on, that seems like a fairly general situation that might be interesting to folks.
+More on this soon!_